It was a normal day at a Chilis in Doral Florida, when tragedy struck.

 During your consultation, you can find out what the strengths and weaknesses are for your case.
 If it sounds like you have a good chance of recovering funds from your claim then you can begin to discuss percentage rates.

 Finding a Fair Percentage

-Next, before you hire a personal injury attorney, you should find out exactly what percentage they’re going to require if you win your case.
+Next, before you hire a personal injury attorney such as Spring TX Personal Injury Lawyer, you should find out exactly what percentage they’re going to require if you win your case.
 Typically, a percentage that rests anywhere between 33 and 40 percent is a fair rate.
 However, it never hurts to try and negotiate the lowest percentage possible.

 Remember, the higher the attorney’s contingency rate, the fewer funds you’ll receive to help cover your medical bills and other injury-related expenses.
 For instance, let’s say you settle on a 40% lawyer fee, and you’re awarded $100,000.
 You would only receive $60,000 since 40% of your award would go directly to your lawyer.

 Oftentimes, when a personal injury lawyer charges you a high contingency rate, it’s for a reason.
 For example, your case may be more challenging than normal personal injury claims.